-- Name this template anything you want it to be.
+- Give the template a name.
 This will refer to it in the future as

 Within the Orange Sedan template, there is a ClientContent.
 This will contain all of the visuals for the car, such as the body and wheels.

 The vehicle should not overlap the Spawn Point to avoid collision issues.